story-makers/AndroidProject/Sprint2Demo.md

 We are looking to improve the UI (experience) and add several cool features in our wish list such as being able to start and stop a hike and record points in the map, get notification of spots on the way.

+UPDATE: The github readme rendering does not stream vidoes.
+So here is the link to videos https://github.com/story-makers/AndroidProject/tree/master/DemoVideos

 Flow 1: Explore (trailguide_flow1_2.mp4)
 - open the app
 - scroll down and up